Achievable logoAchievable logo

 Structure of steroids showing fused rings in cholesterol and cortisol

 Terpenes form when isoprene is polymerized.
-They contain double bonds, which gives the molecule the ability to undergo cyclization.
-They are classified by their isoprene subunits:
+Because they contain double bonds, these molecules can undergo cyclization.
+Terpenes are classified by the number of isoprene subunits they contain:

 • Monoterpenes have 2